boopxyz/stealth/guide/security/Network.md

 Every Stealth Service also contains:

-- An HTTP/S Proxy (that supports `CONNECT` and `GET`) on port `65432`.
+- An HTTP/S Proxy (that supports `CONNECT` and `GET`) on port `process.env.PORT`.
-- A Webserver that serves the Browser UI at port `65432` and path `/browser/*`.
+- A Webserver that serves the Browser UI at port `process.env.PORT` and path `/browser/*`.
-- A Websocket Services that serves the Peer-to-Peer API on port `65432`.
+- A Websocket Services that serves the Peer-to-Peer API on port `process.env.PORT`.
 - A Multicast DNS-SD Service that interacts with other local Stealth Peers on port `5353`.
-- A DNS Router that can resolve DNS Requests for other Peers on port `65432`.
+- A DNS Router that can resolve DNS Requests for other Peers on port `process.env.PORT`.
-- A SOCKS Proxy running on port `65432`.
+- A SOCKS Proxy running on port `process.env.PORT`.

 ## Attack Vector: TCP/UDP Manipulation